BerkeBuyukkopru/Hero-s-Journey-Turn-Based-RPG/README.md

    ```

 The project uses Angular 7.
 The `start` and `build` scripts include `NODE_OPTIONS=--openssl-legacy-provider` so the project can run more reliably on newer Node.js versions.

+Because this is a legacy Angular 7 project, `npm install` may show deprecation or vulnerability warnings from older dependencies.
+These warnings do not necessarily prevent the local development server from running.

 ## Usage